 Note: You must have a United Kingdom bank account to get payments from HMRC.
 You can nominate someone else to receive the refund if you do not have a UK bank account.

 What if you overpaid taxes because of your redundancy payment?
 You should phone HM Revenue and Customs without delay.
-In some cases they can issue a refund before the end of the tax year (6 April to 5 April).
+In some cases they can issue a tax rebate after redundancy before the end of the tax year (6 April to 5 April).

 A tax refund may get delayed if you are receiving certain welfare benefits, including: